cakeslob/Remora-STM32F4xx-W5500/README.md

 # Boards
 - Nucleo : working , connects to linuxcnc needs more testing
 - Blackpill : working , connects to linuxcnc needs more testing
-- BTT Octopus 446 : working , connects to linuxcnc needs more testing
+- BTT Octopus 446 : broke something, was working , connects to linuxcnc needs more testing

 ------------------------------------------